gowtham323/FreeRTOS_on_Pico_Real-Time_Temperature_Monitoring/README.md

 ### Setup and Instructions

-Setup and instructions differ slightly from Part 1 in the blog series.
-The blog series uses the project name "blink" whereas this repo uses "app" as the project name.

 #### Linux
 All the tools we need, including Git and Make, should be available after installing these packages: